-The legislation requires the Partnership to produce a plan setting out how it intends to tackle crime and disorder over the next 3 years, and allowing the development of strategies to tackle short, medium and long-term priorities.
+The legislation requires local Crime and Disorder Reduction Partnership to produce a plan setting out how it intends to tackle crime and disorder and allowing the development of strategies to tackle short, medium and long-term priorities.
 This also allows alignment to other planning cycles, most notably partners' individual corporate planning and Carlisle's Community Plan.